Skip to content

 4. Whether the benefit can be achieved in any other way.

-Upon receipt of an application to the Court, the Court can make any order of give any direction that it deems necessary whilst the case is waiting to be heard so long as:
+Upon receipt of an application to the Court, the Court can make any order of give any direction that it considers necessary whilst the case is waiting to be heard so long as:

 1. There is reason to believe that the person lacks capacity in relation to the matter;